jolentino/messenger/README.md

 <!-- ABOUT THE PROJECT -->
 ## Description

-This app is designed to be an e-commerce website to purchase customizable plant-based protein powders.
-It guides the user from start to finish through the purchasing of a product.
-It features an interactive display that dynamically displays the user's choices while building their powder.
-Upon checkout, the user is greeted with the familiar PayPal button, which provides an easy way to capture transactions.
-Once the transaction is complete, the user is redirected to the final page where the confirmation of the order is detailed.
+This full-stack app is designed to model social media login pages.
+It processes user-generated credentials delivered to and from a cloud database.
+It features a standard, two-page layout for registering an account and logging into an account.
+Passwords are safely encrypted before database storage.
+Once an account is created or a user is logged in, the session persists through cookie-based authentication.
 Pick'd is styled with a minimalist aesthetic, with a natural green as its key accent color.

 ### Built With
 * MongoDB